GabrielaFort/LLMPathReportParser/README.md

 ```

 For Ollama Cloud models, pass the cloud model name and API key.
 Any model name containing `cloud` is treated as a cloud model:

+Warning: this sends report content to Ollama Cloud.
+Do not use cloud models with PHI-containing reports.

 ```bash
 python prepare_oncotree_input.py report.pdf \